pumpbrosapp/pump-bros/TERMS_OF_SERVICE.md

 **You must be at least 16 years old to create or use a Pump Bros account.** Pump Bros is not designed for, and does not knowingly permit use by, anyone under 16, and does not offer a parental-consent process for younger users — if you are under 16, do not use Pump Bros.

-The sign-up screen asks for your date of birth and calculates your age from it before an account can be created, whether you sign up with email/password, Google, or Apple.
+The sign-up screen asks for your date of birth and calculates your age from it before an account can be created, whether you sign up with email/password or Apple.
 An account cannot be created unless that calculated age is 16 or older.
 This is a self-reported check, not identity or document-based age verification, and applies at sign-up only.

 You must also be legally capable of entering into these Terms in your jurisdiction.
 Where the age of contractual capacity in your jurisdiction is above 16, use Pump Bros only with the involvement or authorization required by that jurisdiction's law.